Diabetes: Types, Symptoms, Treatment and Management

 Polly was pleased to report that she has dropped 15 pounds since she began last August, but, more importantly, her HA1c levels dropped from 6.2 to 5.7, which took her out of the prediabetes range.

 According to the DPP Research Study, subjects in the lifestyle intervention group reduced their risk for Type 2 diabetes by 58 percent.
 Catie Wampole, Network Director of Mountain Health Alliance and AHEC West, who coordinates the local program, said, “I think it’s important to note that all of our participants reached their goals this cohort and continue to maintain, which means every person in our group decreased their chances of being diagnosed with diabetes and are living healthier lives.”

 The program is a combined 22 hours over a 12-month period: weekly for the first six months and monthly for the last six months.
 Each week, lessons focus on topics like healthy recipes and ways to move more.
 “It just makes you determined to change,” Polly said, adding, “it’s so close to home and it’s free.
 You’ll see the results if you take part.
 That’s the biggest thing I can say.”

-Thanks to the combined efforts of Western Maryland Health System and AHEC West, the diabetes prevention program is once again forming classes to help area prediabetics make changes to their lifestyle.
+Thanks to the combined efforts of UPMC Western Maryland and AHEC West, the diabetes prevention program is once again forming classes to help area prediabetics make changes to their lifestyle.
 “Our target participant is anyone who scores five or higher on the diabetes risk self-assessment or has been diagnosed with prediabetes by their provider,” said Catie.